Running a High-End Server Operating System on Low-End Hardware

 My experience has been that the Konqueror web browser will fail to load complex pages, especially if there is much already open on your desktop.
 This is because of the conservative limits OpenBSD places on user utilization of resouces.

 If you are a

 Strict!
 And see the other page on compiling and running Wireshark for another place where this causes trouble.
 My fix was as follows:

 - Right-click on the Konqueror button on my taskbar, and select Configure Konqueror button.

 - When the new window appears, click on the Application tab.

 The Command field will read something like this:

 kfmclient openProfile webbrowsingChange this to instead read something like this:

 ulimit -n 256 ; kfmclient openProfile webbrowsing

-When I installed a bunch of packages on 3.9-current, I would get unexpected error messages when I tried to run the binaries.
+When I installed a bunch of packages on a *-current release, I would get unexpected error messages when I tried to run the binaries.
 They complained that they could not load shared libraries that had been installed.
 The fix:

 $ find /usr -name lib -type d